-Roles of Women During this Time-Frame
+Roles of Women During Early-Modern Europe

-Because these were all jobs that had the potential of going very wrong, women were often blamed when someone died or became sick.
-A midwife who delivered a deformed or still born child could very well become targeted.
-A mother may want to blame someone for their tragedy and since the midwife was present, they are subject to being accused of doing something supernatural to cause this.
+Because these were all jobs that had the potential of going very wrong when someone died or became sick, they blamed the nearest person—who was usually a woman.
+A midwife who delivered a deformed or stillborn child could very well become targeted.
+A mother may want to blame someone for their tragedy, and, since the midwife was present, they were subject to being accused of doing something supernatural to cause this.

 Women as Sexual Objects: Satan as Sexual Aggressor

 Suckling was believed to be used for sexual pleasure as well.
-Reis pointed out that men were not completely immune to these ideas of suckling and carnal pleasure, because “their bodies were searched during the trials, and the investigations occasionally found evidence of such activity,” although such findings were rare.
-As a result it was believed that men’s “bodies were more difficult and less tempting objects of the devil’s attacks.”
+Reis pointed out that men were not completely immune to these ideas of suckling and sensual pleasure because “their bodies were searched during the trials, and the investigations occasionally found evidence of such activity,” although such findings were rare.
+As a result, many believed that men’s “bodies were more difficult and less tempting objects of the devil’s attacks.”

 Ignorance About Anatomy

 Although this should cause men and women to be viewed as equally susceptible to sin, this was not the case.
 Puritans believed that the body protected the soul.
 If the body was strong, then the soul was better protected.
-Therefore, men who were created physically stronger were viewed to be less susceptible to Satan's attacks.
+Therefore, men who were created physically stronger were viewed as less susceptible to Satan's attacks.

-The Weaker Sex
+The Weaker Sex and Gender Bias

 Although men's bodies were seen as more difficult to tempt, this did not exempt all men.
-Even though witchcraft was not considered to be inherited, often people who were closely related to a previously accused witch were thought to be witches themselves; such as daughters, sisters, and even male relatives of the accused.
-In fact, Karlsen pointed out that, “nearly half the males [accused] were husbands, sons, or other male relatives of the accused women."
+Even though witchcraft was not considered to be inherited, often people who were closely related to a previously accused witch were thought to be witches themselves, such as daughters, sisters, and even male relatives of the accused.
+Karlsen pointed out that "nearly half the males [accused] were husbands, sons, or other male relatives of the accused women."
 Still, these men were a minority.

-Men were not required to adopt outwardly feminine traits and risk compromising their masculinity; but man’s soul, his inner self, could safely display female virtues.
-Passivity and receptivity to Christ’s advances resided in men’s’ (female) souls, but their bodies—and sense of themselves—remained masculine.
+"Men were not required to adopt outwardly feminine traits and risk compromising their masculinity, but man’s soul, his inner self, could safely display female virtues.
+Passivity and receptivity to Christ’s advances resided in men’s’ (female) souls, but their bodies—and sense of themselves—remained masculine."

 Witch Hunt and Gender: Outcasted Women

 Many of these women were also widowed, which meant they were no longer under the care of a man.
-Some of these widowed women were accused because they had inherited large sums of money or property when their husbands had passed away.
+Many accused widowed women because they had inherited large sums of money or property when their husbands had passed away.
 They were then capable of supporting themselves financially, and many chose not to remarry even if they had the opportunity.

-Many saw men for who they were as separate from the sins they had committed.
+Many saw men for who they were and not as the sins they had committed.
 Although they would repent of their sins, they did not internalize the minister’s message like women did.
-Women were more apt to view their sins as having been in obedience with Satan and against God, no matter how ordinary the sin may be.
-Alice Lake was a very good example of this.
+Women were more apt to view their sins as having been in obedience to Satan and against God, no matter how ordinary the sin may be.
+Alice Lake was an excellent example of this.
 She had convinced herself “that her sexual transgression was enough to make her a witch.
 Although she had not signed an explicit compact with Satan… she had covenanted with him through the commission of sin.”

-It is not surprising due to women’s belief in inherent evilness that “they could more easily imagine that other women were equally damned.”
+It is not surprising that women believed in inherent evilness that “they could more easily imagine that other women were equally damned.”
 For that reason, women more easily accused other women of witchcraft.
-If accused of witchcraft, due to women’s “guilt over their perceived spiritual inadequacies, [they might]… confess to specific transgressions they apparently had not committed,” such as witchcraft.
+If accused of witchcraft, due to women’s “guilt over their perceived spiritual inadequacies, [they might]… confess to specific transgressions they had not committed,” such as witchcraft.

-Societies View On Women
+Society's View on Women

-Even the confessions themselves were perceived differently by the judges and magistrates as Karlsen pointed out.
-She states, although women and “men who confessed to witchcraft outside of the Salem outbreak were punished… most confessing women were taken at their word and executed, confessing men were almost all rebuked as liars.”
+As Karlsen pointed out, even the confessions themselves were perceived differently by the judges and magistrates.
+She states although women and “men who confessed to witchcraft outside of the Salem outbreak were punished… most confessing women were taken at their word and executed, confessing men were almost all rebuked as liars.”